The PADI Ice Diver Course with SCUBA WEST

 - Handling problems and safety diver procedures.

 Besides your basic scuba equipment, you’ll definitely want to dive in a dry suit.
-Your PADI Instructor will suggest other gear appropriate for ice diving, such as a collapsible snorkel that fits in your pocket, redundant air supply such as a pony bottle, and other technical diving equipment.
+Your PADI Instructor or local dive center staff will suggest other gear appropriate for ice diving, such as a collapsible snorkel that fits in your pocket, redundant air supply such as a pony bottle, and other technical diving equipment.